Dalbergia latifolia: Uses

 The tree produces a hard, durable, heavy wood that, when properly cured, is durable and resistant to rot and insects.
-It is grown as a plantation wood in both India and Java, often in dense, single species groves, to produce its highly desirable long straight bore.
+It is grown as a plantation wood in both India and Java, often in dense, single species groves, to produce its highly desirable long straight bole.
 Wood from the tree is used in premium furniture making and cabinetry, guitar bodies and fretboards, exotic veneers, carvings, boats, skis, and for reforestation.

 Under the Indian Forest Act, 1927 the exportation of lumber products from wild harvested D. latifolia is illegal.
-There exists an international high demand and price for the wood due to its excellent qualities of having a long straight bore, its strength, and its high density.
+There exists an international high demand and price for the wood due to its excellent qualities of having a long straight bole, its strength, and its high density.
 However, the tree is slow-growing; Javanese plantations were started in the late nineteenth century, but, due to its slow growth, plantations have not expanded beyond Java and India.
 Many once popular uses for D. latifolia wood have now been replaced with Dalbergia sissoo wood and engineered rosewoods, for economic purposes in cottage industries.